-Ancona chickens are another Italian export on our list of best white egg laying.
-Anconas originate from the city of Ancona, in a central region Italy.
+The Ancona Chickens are another Italian export on our list of best white egg laying.
+Anconas originate from the city of Ancona, in a central region of Italy.
 The Ancona has a "mottled" color pattern of black with white spots, and both Single Comb & Rose Comb varieties are accepted by the American Poultry Association.
-Like other Mediterranean breeds, Anconas are closely feathered, active, good foragers and good layers.
+Like other Mediterranean breeds, Anconas are closely feathered, active, good foragers, and good layers.

-You may have some trouble on your hands if you have Ancona chickens in your flock.
+Ancona Chicken Behavior: You may have some trouble on your hands if you have Ancona chickens in your flock.
 They are good at flying and are skittish.
 There isn’t any shortage of Ancona chicken owners with stories of their Ancona chickens flying out of chicken pens.
-Hope you know how to clip chicken wing feathers to prevent flight, if you are thinking about adding an Ancona chicken to your flock.
+Hope you know how to clip chicken wing feathers to prevent flight if you are thinking about adding an Ancona chicken to your flock.

 Ancona Heat & Cold Tolerance

 The Egyptian Fayoumi Chickens hold their tails upright, nearly vertical.
 That paired with their long necks gives them a unique appearance.
 This ancient breed has its origin in the Nile Valley.
 They are also one of the earliest maturing chicken breeds: hens can begin laying eggs as early as 4.5 or 5 months!
 This breed is known to be naturally resistant to Marek's Disease and to many other illnesses.